This post may contain affiliate links. Read our disclosure policy here.

 - Salt: enhances the other flavors.

 - Pumpkin pie spice: infuses the pancake with warm fall spice!
+Don’t have it?
+Use cinnamon instead.

-- Milk: or your favorite non-dairy alternative.
+- Milk: or your favorite non-dairy alternative -I love using oat milk for pancakes.

 - Pumpkin puree: for the beloved pumpkin flavor and moisture.

 - Egg: provides structure and helps bind the ingredients.
+You can use an egg substitute for this recipe.

 - Butter: adds moisture and softness to every bite.

 The brown sugar and pumpkin pie spice add a new dimension, but if you don’t have pumpkin spice, swap it for cinnamon instead.
+You can also up the protein in this pumpkin pancake recipe by adding cottage cheese.

 How to Make Pumpkin Pancakes